Skip to main content

 Getting here

 From the Commando Memorial on the A82 at Spean Bridge, follow signs towards Gairlochy.
-At a fork in the road just after a bridge over the Caledonian Canal, veer right following the sign for 'Loch Arkaig (B8005)'.
+At a fork in the road just after a bridge going over the Caledonian Canal, head right following the sign for 'Loch Arkaig (B8005)'.
 It's a rough and narrow road after this point, but worth the journey.

 You'll reach Chia-aig waterfall first, 5 miles along the road.
 Allt Mhuic butterfly reserve is a further 4 miles along the road.